m4xbrg/your-site/src/content/courses/math-algebra-linear-equations.md

 tags: []
 ---

-This course builds on linear equations and inequalities in one or more variables by narrating how solution sets emerge from systematic algebraic manipulations that mirror real problem-solving workflows.
+This course expands on Linear equations and inequalities in one or more variables, solution sets, and algebraic manipulation strategies.
+Learners build intuition through examples, practice, and conceptual discussions that set the stage for deeper study.